 CHEM 360.
-Chemical Information & Seminar.
-1 Hour.
+Chemical Information & Seminar, 1 Hour.

 Both an introduction to the retrieval of information from on-line databases in chemistry and a seminar course discussing current topics in chemistry through the examination of the primary literature of chemistry in combination with seminars presented by outside speakers and students enrolled in the course.
 The goal of the course is to provide students with the tools, including the computer skills, necessary to conduct independent literature searches for courses and research and to also learn how to make effective computer-assisted presentations.
-Prerequisite: CHEM 204 with a minimum grade of D.